talsma-ict/context-propagation/managers/context-manager-opentelemetry/README.md

 default OpenTelemetry Context storage.

 Obtaining the current context value is delegated to `io.opentelemetry.context.Context.current()`.
-Initializing a new context value is delegated to `io.opentelemetry.context.Context.makeCurrent()`.
+Activating a new context value is delegated to `io.opentelemetry.context.Context.makeCurrent()`.

 Adding the `context-manager-opentelemetry` jar to the classpath